Acacia - Chrono Echo

 Chrono Echo's tutorial is... meh.

-Personally, I don't feel like it explained all of her mechanics that well, but you can decide for yourself how good it was or was not.
+Personally, I don't feel like it explained all of her mechanics very well, but you can decide for yourself how good it was or was not.

-Regardless of how good the tutorial was/wasn't, Acacia is certainly one of the most complex operatives in the game, and with more stuff to keep track of that basically all other operatives, at least in my opinion, so her having an actual tutorial seems appropriate, and I like that the devs tried to make her easier to learn.
+Regardless of how good the tutorial wasn't, Acacia is certainly one of the (if not the) most complex operatives in the game, and with more stuff to keep track of than basically all other operatives, at least in my opinion, so her having have an actual tutorial seems appropriate, and I like that the devs tried to make her easier to learn.

 Yes, her damage is plenty.

-As a pure-skill Kinetic-damage main-dps, Acacia competes directly with Clarina - Crimson Moon and Enya - Tempest, both of whom also deal purely-kinetic skill damage
+As a purely skill-damage Kinetic-damage main-dps, Acacia competes directly with Clarina - Crimson Moon and Enya - Tempest, both of whom also deal purely-kinetic skill damage.

-I do find it unusual that Acacia fulfils the same damage role as two somewhat-decently-recently released operatives, both of whom are still competitive in the meta - heck, Acacia's direct competition are the two best Kinetic-dps operatives in the game, and Clarina is one of the strongest dps operatives in the game - not as strong as Jade Arc, Rhapsody, or Pureheart sure, but Clarina is very strong.
+I do find it unusual that Acacia fulfils the same damage role (Kinetic Skill damage) as two somewhat-decently-recently released operatives, both of whom are still competitive in the meta - heck, Acacia's direct competition are the two best Kinetic-dps operatives in the game, and Clarina is one of the strongest dps operatives in the game - not as strong as Jade Arc or Rhapsody, sure, but Clarina is very strong, and before Acacia she was both objectively strong as well as the strongest kinetic dps.

 Could Acacia not have been a purely-ballistic dps? or even just a support?
 We were fine with Clarina and Enya being our choices for Kinetic [Skill] DPS.